felixha00/felixha00.github.io/src/data/intro.md

-## 你好!
+## Hello! / 你好!

-i'm **felix**, a software engineer with a passion in engineering products on the web and doing whatever interests me.
+i'm **felix**, a 🍁 software engineer with a passion in engineering products on the web and doing whatever interests me.

 i graduated from **computer engineering** @ mcmaster university in 2023 and am currently developing frontend at **evertz microsystems**.